stahnma/hubot-stonk-checker/README.md

      hubot stonks <symbol>

-  :warn: Note that `stocks`, `stonks`, `stonk`, `stock` are all aliases to the same set of functionality so if you're not an APE with diamond hands, you can just use `stock` and be pedestrian.
+   :warning: _Note:_ that `stocks`, `stonks`, `stonk`, `stock` are all aliases to the same set of functionality so if you're not an APE with diamond hands, you can just use `stock` and be pedestrian. :warning:

     hubot memestonks

-Shows a set of stocks deemed memeworthy, or more accurately, brought into prominance from /r/wallstreetbets
+Shows a set of stocks deemed memeworthy, or more accurately, brought into prominance from [/r/wallstreetbets](https://reddit.com/r/wallstreetbets).

 # Slack specialities